milenakapralova/socraticmodels/blogpost.md

    abilities.
 Our efforts would serve as a handy framework and proof-of-concept for the application of SMs in multimodal reasoning tasks, leading to more robust, intelligent systems which can apply reasoning and generalize across multiple domains.

-6. Making the pipeline more flexible, reproducible and efficient.
+6. **Making the pipeline more flexible, reproducible and efficient**.
    We bring forth a modular codebase that makes it easy to build upon and test different captioning methods, including the usage of seeds, split between train, valid and test sets.
 We also provide a random and grid search pipeline to find the best hyperparameters.
 Finally, as the loading of the